actix/actix-web/guide/src/qs_4.md

 ## Different return types (Either)

 Sometimes you need to return different types of responses.
-For example you can do error check and return error, otherwise return async response.
+For example you can do error check and return error and return async response otherwise.
 Or any result that requires two different types.
 For this case [*Either*](../actix_web/enum.Either.html) type can be used.
+*Either* allows to combine two different responder types into a single type.

 ```rust
 # extern crate actix_web;